OldXm4n/OASAM/oasam-conf-configuration-and-deploy-management/oasam-conf-001-unrestricted-debugging.md

 #OASAM-CONF-001: Unrestricted debugging

 ##Description:
 It is usual to enable debugging mode while developing an application in order to extract information about its operation.
-However, this mode must be disabled while developing applications.
+However, this mode must be disabled when deploying applications.

 ##Risks: